Regedit188/myApps/README.md

 Online-debates - my bachelor's work.
 It is a web service for organizing online-debates using WebRTC and Socket.io.

-Relational graph - also university work which is about building graph of relationships between friends in "Vkontakte" social network using its API.
+Relational graph - Java application which is about building graph of relationships between friends in "Vkontakte" social network using its API.

 CRUD training - simple Spring Boot application with H2 SQL database and Hibernate.
 It has all CRUD operations and some additional features to manage tables.